 Children are taught phonics daily in Foundation Stage and KS1.
-In KS1, children are put into ability sets so they are taught the relevant phase for them.
+In KS1, children are put into fluid ability groups so they are taught the relevant phase for them.
 If you would like to find out what phase your child is working at, please do not hesitate to speak to your child’s class teacher.
 Phonics is then taught where necessary in KS2.

-- Familiarisation with text type / genre.
+- Familiarisation with text type / genre

 At St Mary’s we believe it is important for children to develop a fluent and legible style of handwriting.
 The style should be consistent throughout the school with a clear progression of skills as children become more competent and confident.
 For this we use letterjoin.co.uk as a resource to teach letter formation.

 To support the children in reaching the End of Year Expectations for spelling, children are taught National Curriculum spelling rules, supported by the Spelling Shed resource.
 When confident with the application of the rules, children ar encouraged to apply these within their writing.